bradcarnage/pz-modlist-compiler/README.md

 # pz-modlist-compiler
 Create my config entries automatically; Thank you!

-I got sick of searching, editing, and formatting my mod IDs; So here is this script!
+I got sick of searching, editing, and formatting my mod IDs for Project Zomboid; So here is this script!

 # Downloading & Installing